Samkelo908/Machine_Learning_Apple_Classification/README.md

 python improved_svm.py

 📌 Final Words

 This SVM model was built to outperform the basic versions from our previous tutorials.
 It is faster, smarter, and more insightful, providing developers and data scientists with a robust tool for classifying data and gaining deeper insights.

 🏆 We Won the Competition! 🧠💻

-We are incredibly proud to share that Team Sam and Joshua took home 1st place at our recent three-day machine learning competition! 🥇
+We are incredibly proud to share that Team Samkelo Maswana and Joshua Sutherland took home 1st place at our recent three-day machine learning competition! 🥇

 This project marked a major milestone for us, as it was our first time diving into machine learning—and it wasn’t easy.
 From brainstorming ideas to debugging errors at 1 a.m., we faced every challenge head-on and pushed ourselves beyond what we thought we could do.

 🔍 How We Did It

 We built a machine learning model using the Support Vector Machine (SVM) algorithm—a powerful classifier used for tasks like pattern recognition and data prediction.
 Here's how we approached it:

 Data Preparation: We started by cleaning and preparing our dataset, ensuring it was properly labeled and balanced.